 A tender, moist cake is dressed with fluffy, vanilla-flavored whipped topping and decorated with strawberries, blueberries, shredded coconut and marshmallows to make the perfect 4th of July dessert.
 This flag cake recipe is the ultimate summer treat and will be your go-to for celebrating the season.

-There are lots of different 4th of July desserts out there to try, but I don’t think any of them could top this absolutely incredible flag cake.
-I sure hope you’ll give it a try this summer!
-Now, let’s get to all of the delicious details!
+There are lots of different 4th of July desserts out there to try, but I don’t think any of them could top this patriotic cake.
+Here are just a few reasons why we’ll be making this on repeat all season long:

 slice of flag cake with whipped topping and strawberries